What is 10DLC?

 What fees are associated with 10DLC service?

 Verizon, AT&T, and T-Mobile have added a termination surcharge for every message sent from a long code number that terminates in their respective networks.
-This is on top of the standard cost per message as reflected on Plivo pricing page.
+This is on top of the standard cost per message as reflected on Plivo pricing page, and applies to both registered and unregistered traffic.

 Carrier Surcharge Fees